10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Taste the delicious Neapolitan pizza| ©Edsel Little

-Its proximity to Naples means that many of the guided tours to Pompeii from Rome include a stop in the pizza capital to taste the real Neapolitan recipe.
+Its proximity to Naples means that many guided tours to Pompeii from Rome include a stop in the pizza capital to taste the authentic Neapolitan recipe.

-For a little extra budget, you can include this stop on your tour, which will allow you to take a lunch break, have a good panoramic view of the city and thus avoid having to worry about carrying lunch or having to buy something of poorer quality in the surroundings of Pompeii.
+For a little extra, you can include this stop on your excursion, which will allow you to take a break for lunch, enjoy some great panoramic views of the city, and avoid having to worry about bringing lunch or buying something of poorer quality in the vicinity of Pompeii.

-Its typical dough with thick edges, the exquisiteness of its cheeses and the softness of the tomato base will make you hallucinate even with a simple Margarita pizza.
-And all this, accompanied by the most authentic Neapolitan atmosphere, a great plan to complete your trip to Rome!
+Its typical thick crust, exquisite cheeses, and smooth tomato base will blow your mind, even with a simple Margherita pizza.
+And all this, accompanied by the most authentic Neapolitan atmosphere.
+A great plan to complete your trip to Rome!
 Here is a list of the best places to eat during your trip to Pompeii.

 View of Naples with Vesuvius in the background| ©Carlo Raso